adairconlin/rate-my-bootcamp/README.md

 - AS someone who has experienced a bootcamp
 - I WANT to share my personal experience for others who are trying to decide which bootcamp to go to

+## Description
+- An interactive webpage that allows the user to sign-up and log-in to leave a review for a bootcamp or an instructor.
+Previous reviews are displayed when pressed see all reviews.

 ## Technologies
 - [Sequelize](https://www.npmjs.com/package/sequelize)
 - [MySQL2](https://www.npmjs.com/package/mysql2)